Muhammad-Shahzaib-ktk/Muhammad-Shahzaib-ktk/README.md

 - 👋 Hi, I am Shahzaib Khattak.
 My father's name is Shahid Raza, and I am from Pakistan.
 - 👀 I’m interested in astronomy, Cosmology, Programming, Gaming, History, Mythology, Folklore and BodyBuilding!
 Weird Combination, Huh!
-- 🌱 I’m currently learning C language
+- 🌱 I’m currently learning Java.
+I know C language too.
+I will learn Other languages in future, Inshallah!
 - 💞️ I’m looking to collaborate on this, Will answer this in the future!
 - 📫 How to reach me: My insta is theonlymanintheskyisme1